Armando De la Torre San Diego Artist/Teacher photo by delores fisher

 I can hardly believe it.
 It truly is a gratifying feeling.

-We talked for almost a half an hour more about compositional aesthetics, operetic works in twenty first century America, vocalists, and the social network of American composers.
+We talked for almost a half an hour more about compositional aesthetics, operatic works in twenty first century America, vocalists, and the social network of American composers.
 It has been a long time in arriving, but some dreams do become reality.

 Here's a sample of one of my favorite song stylizations by Richard: